gf-eaton/procedures/mimer.md

-# How to install miner SQL
+# How to install mimer SQL

 ### Check kernel version